cmusatyalab/steeleagle/docs/cnc.md

 10. **logstash** - Final part of ELK.
 Handles ingestion of data from the cognitive engines into elasticsearch.
 11. **go2rtc** - A webRTC frontend that allows for streamlined viewing of the data in /openscout-vol.

+### Models

+Before we launch the containers, we first need to download the models for the object detection and obstacle avoidance cognitive engines.
+The models need to be placed into the ```steel-eagle/cnc/server/models``` directory.
+For object detection, any YOLOv5 pytorch model should work.
+Pretrained models can be downloaded [here](https://pytorch.org/hub/ultralytics_yolov5/).
+For MiDas, pretrained models will automatically be downloaded the first time the container launches.
+See above for the valid values for _MIDAS_ in the .env file.

+{: .note}

+The name (left-hand side) of the model must match what is configured in your .env file for _DNN_ and _MIDAS_.

 ### Launch containers with docker-compose